10 Thargelia 3364 AR (16 January 2198), T'Selien Spaceport, Armali/Thessia

 "I think you will be interested in them in this case."
-Liara bent to rummage through the pile of datapads by her chair, and came up with one in particular.
+Liara bent to rummage through the pile of datapads by her chair, and came up with a specific one.
 She handed the pad to Miranda.

 Miranda flash-read the document.
 She could feel her face setting into cold, grim lines.